imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/password-management.md

 - How to safely store your Bip39 seed phrase and password so that you don't have to worry about them being stolen

-In this book, we use the term "password" and "passphrase" interchangeably.
+**Note:** In this book, we use the term "password" and "passphrase" interchangeably.
 For all practical purposes, they mean the same thing.